-- 1. Part Number, Serial Number
+- 1. Part Number and full Serial Number from product

 - 2. Name and telephone number of someone who can answer technical questions related to the product and its application.

 - 3. Return Shipping Address

 - 4. Brief Description of the Symptom

 - 5. Brief Description of the Application